CompuTec/computec-docs/appengine_versioned_docs/version-2.0/administrators-guide/configuration-and-administration/https-configuration.md

 ![Setting](./media/https-configuration/appengine-https-settings.webp)

-In the configuration, set the port and enter your copied thumbprint into the CertThumbprint field.
+Enter the port number and paste the copied Thumbprint into the CertThumbprint field.

-After making this change, restart the CompuTec AppEngine service.
+Save the changes and restart the CompuTec AppEngine service to apply the new settings.

 ## How to Check if the Configuration Works

-You can open this URL in a web browser and see if the login screen is displayed:
+To confirm that HTTPS is working correctly, open this URL in a web browser and see if the login screen is displayed:

 `https://<your_server>:<your_port_from_the_configuration>`

+---